stefansbv/planned-copy/README.md

 * config - Configure the application;
 * repo - Manage the repository (clone only for now);
 * resu - Manage the resource config files (create/update);
+* diff - Run a diff utility on the repo files and the installed versions;

 Quick Usage